 Once you have the plans written and implemented, schedule training about the policies and how to avert and react quickly to problems; for example, you may want employees to have a centralized number to call or text if they see something suspicious or if someone is acting out of character.
 Remember, disasters can range from man-made problems (active shooter, bomb threat) to Acts of God.

 Most businesses can only be down for 24-72 hours before losing significant revenue.
 Prioritize your system applications, so your IT staff knows what to focus on first.
 Define your apps as Tier 1 (immediate), Tier 2 (8-10 hours), or Tier 3 (2-5 days) with identified tolerance for downtime.

 - Do a complete inventory of your assets.

-- Continuously update your reporting matrix, in the event of an emergency.
+- Continuously update your emergency reporting matrix.

-Even though you cannot forecast emergencies and terrorism threats, a proper plan can help protect your people and infrastructure from harm.
+Even though you cannot forecast emergencies and threats, a proper plan can help protect your people and infrastructure from harm.